 For example, if the O/U is 50, alternate lines might offer you options priced at half-point intervals all the way from 47-5 up to 52.5.

-We covered a fair bit here, so let’s recap in conclusion:
+We covered a lot here, so let’s recap:

-- The Over/Under, or Totals bet, revolves around the sum of a statistic – often, but not always, points scored.
+- The Over/Under, or Totals bet, revolves around the sum of a statistic – often, but not only, points scored.
 It is bet on a cumulative total – not a win/loss.